confluentinc/ksql/design-proposals/klip-template.md

 Status: _In Discussion | Design Approved | In development | Merged_

-Discussion: _link to the PR_
+Discussion: _link to the design discussion PR_

 ## tl;dr

 _The summary of WHY we we should do this, and (if possible) WHO benefits from this.
 If this unclear or too verbose, it is a strong indication that we need to take a step back and re-think the proposal._

 _Example: "Rebalancing enables elasticity and fault-tolerance of Streams applications.
-However, as of today rebalancing is a costly operation that we need to optimize to achieve faster and more efficient application starts/restarts/shutdowns, failovers, elasticity." (from Kafka Streams - Reduce Rebalancing Cost - One Pager)._
+However, as of today rebalancing is a costly operation that we need to optimize to achieve faster and more efficient application starts/restarts/shutdowns, failovers, elasticity."._

 ## Motivation and background